 Inez Bensusan oversaw the writing, collection and publication of AFL plays.
 Pro-suffragette plays written by members of the Women Writers Suffrage League and performed by the AFL included the play How the Vote was Won by Cicely Hamilton and Votes for Women by Elizabeth Robins.
 Another play by Hamilton, A Pageant of Great Women, was directed by Edith Craig.
 She also acted in several of these plays.

-Edith Craig sold Votes for Women: "I love it.
+Edith Craig sold the WSPU journal Votes for Women: "I love it.
 But I'm always getting moved on.
 You see, I generally sell the paper outside the Eustace Miles Restaurant, and I offer it verbally to every soul that passes.
 If they refuse, I say something to them.
 Most of them reply, others come up, and we collect a little crowd until I'm told to let the people into the restaurant, and move on.
 Then I begin all over again."

 Craig, like many members of the WSPU, began to question the leadership of Emmeline Pankhurst and Christabel Pankhurst.
 These women objected to the way that the Pankhursts were making decisions without consulting members.
 They also felt that a small group of wealthy women like Emmeline Pethick-Lawrence were having too much influence over the organisation.
 Eventually, Craig, joined Teresa Billington-Greig, Elizabeth How-Martyn, Dora Marsden, Helena Normanton, Margaret Nevinson and Charlotte Despard as members of the Women's Freedom League (WFL).